ElMehdiBouamama/Computronium/README.md

   <tr>
     <td align="center">

-# What is TSCord
+# What is Computronium

-#### **TSCord** is a fully-featured **[discord bot](https://discord.com/developers/docs/intro#bots-and-apps)** *template* written in [Typescript](https://www.typescriptlang.org/), intended to provide a framework that's easy to use, extend and modify.
+#### **Computronium** is a fully-featured **[discord bot](https://discord.com/developers/docs/intro#bots-and-apps)** *discord bot* written in [Typescript](https://www.typescriptlang.org/), intended to provide hades star discord helping features that are easy to use, extend and modify.

-It uses [`discord.ts`](https://github.com/oceanroleplay/discord.ts) and [`discord.js v14`](https://github.com/discordjs/discord.js) under the hood to simplify the development of discord bots.
+It uses [`discord.ts`](https://github.com/oceanroleplay/discord.ts) and [`discord.js v14`](https://github.com/discordjs/discord.js).
+A bot for the hade's star community

 This template was created to give developers a starting point for new Discord bots, so that much of the initial setup can be avoided and developers can instead focus on meaningful bot features.
-Developers can simply copy this repo, follow the [setup instructions](https://barthofu.github.io/tscord-docs), and have a working bot with many boilerplate features already included!
+Developers can simply copy this repo, and have a working bot with many boilerplate features already included!
     </td>
   </tr>
 </table>